-Ravi Lakhani, Business Development Manager at ENGIE delivered his talk “Connecting Data Unlocks Smart Opportunities” in the Workplace Technology Theatre.
+Ravi Lakhani, Business Development Manager at ENGIE delivered his talk “Connecting Data Unlocks Smart Opportunities” in the Workplace Technology Theatre at the 2019 event.

 A smart building is about being connected.
 The smartest buildings join up all activities and operations, regardless of systems, to enable interaction and automation, making them more efficient and responsive.
 Integrating data produced by a building’s systems, technology and sensors into one single platform, can have a significant impact on your buildings performance, operations and occupant wellbeing, resulting in substantial benefits and cost savings across your business.

 Most companies will continue to buy products that only fix their immediate problems.

 Facilities Managers and IT often have the same goals, but they never align.
 There’s a disparity between business units.IT/User Facing priorities are Room Control (which encompasses Room Booking, AV, Wayfinding, Desk booking, Desk Sensors, Desk Utilisation, Co2 Sensors, Smart Wearables and Help Desk/CAFM services.